i-Asset/iAsset-ClientDevices-deprecated-/README.md

 + All client device implementation projects need basyx.sdk and basyx.components The basyx.components needs basyx.sdk..
 + All client device implementation projects require the basedevice-project.
 This project contains all reusable classes, helpers, etc..
++ All client device implementation projects and the basedevice re-use the outter pom-file for shared dependencies.

 ## Build and Execute